mahmoud/words/drafts/myths_of_enterprise_python.md

 site at scale.
 More than 1 billion unique visitors per month, over 100 hours of uploads per minute, and 20% of peak Internet bandwidth, all with Python as a core technology.
-Dropbox, Disqus, Eventbrite, Twilio, EVE Online, Second Life, and yes eBay all have scaling stories that prove scale is more than just possible with Python: it's a pattern.
+Dropbox, Disqus, Eventbrite, Twilio, Instagram, EVE Online, Second Life, and, yes, eBay all have scaling stories that prove scale is more than just possible with Python: it's a pattern.

 The key to success is simplicity and consistency.
 CPython, the primary Python virtual machine, maximizes these characteristics, which makes